DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 the program or activity for continuing

-education credit, and the date on which
+education credit, and the date the

-the program was held or the activity
+program was held or the activity

 completed.